jackiekazil/presentations/201902_PyTN/slides.md

 * Mesa functionality add - mesa-geo (not to be confused with GeoMesa)
 * Agent & env based - econ-mesa
 * Future goal is to have a whole ecosystem (like Django packages)
-* People can mix and match schools of thoought
+* People can mix and match schools of thought

 ----